mbc96325/Epidemic-spreading-model-on-public-transit/README.md

 # Epidemic-spreading-model-on-public-transit
-Code for paper "Modeling Epidemic Spreading through Public Transit using Time-VaryingEncounter Network"
+Code for paper "Modeling Epidemic Spreading through Public Transit using Time-Varying Encounter Network"

+## Codes
+All python codes are in "code" folder.

 ## Data
-Data is not avaiable due to privacy issues
+Raw data is not avaiable due to privacy issues.
+We generate sample data in "data" folder.